hotrodorm/hotrod/attic/docs/data-types.md

       <table name="employee" />
     ```

-3. If the type is set in an explicit `<column>` tag it overrides the dialect default and type solver.
+3. If the type is set in an explicit `<column>` tag it overrides the dialect default and the type solver.
 In this case the column type is `Float`:

     ```xml
       <type-solver>